kestra-io/docs/content/blogs/2024-18-04-clever-cloud-use-case.md

 ## **Kestra's Role in Automating Data Offloading**

-Kestra has been chose for automating Clever Cloud’s data offloading.
+Kestra has been chosen for automating Clever Cloud’s data offloading.
 Kestra is used to automate data handling tasks, significantly reducing the manual effort required each month

 - **HTTP Request Handling**: Using **`io.kestra.plugin.fs.http.Request`** for initiating interactions with external data sources.
 - **Workflow Modularity**: Employing **`io.kestra.core.tasks.flows.Subflow`** to manage sub-workflows within the main archival process.